-A paua shell necklace (left) and a 'Blue pearl', gold and diamond pendant by Catherine Best Ltd (right)
+A paua shell necklace by Catherine Best Ltd.

 When paua shells are sold whole, the outer, chalky-looking surface is removed to reveal the colourful, nacreous surface beneath, and it takes an expert only about 10 minutes to polish a raw shell on a diamond wheel (see main image).
 The typical pattern of the nacre with its dark, wavy lines of conchiolin is very attractive, and this is revealed when the outer layers of shell are removed.
 However, the inside surface of the nacre has a much smoother, almost liquid transition of colours, far fewer lines of conchiolin, and is subsequently considered the better material.

 It is from there that the best pieces are taken to make jewellery, and is of course the area in which hemispheres of material are placed to produce blister pearls.

 How are paua pearls cultured?

 These blister pearls, also known as 'blue pearls', first came onto the market around the turn of the millennium.